 Admission to the graduate program is competitive.
 Applications are judged on the basis of a student's previous academic record, Graduate Record Exam (GRE) scores, research experience, letters of recommendation, and personal statement of reasons for interest in graduate study in medical physics.

-- Complete the online application to the Graduate School and pay application fee.
+- The online application to the Graduate School

 Graduate School Resources